twhite96/fails/pages/home.md

 ---
 # Hey. 👋🏽

-I'm Tiffany and this is my career graveyard.
+I'm tiff and this is my career graveyard.

 This is a site that lists all the starts and stops and starts and stops that got me to where I am now, and will continue for the rest of my life.